1pram/Accountable_Automation_Framework/docs/limitations.md

 The human IAM user's access key is stored in the AWS CLI credentials file on the Windows instance for demonstration purposes.
 This is a known trade-off for the proof of concept.

 In production, short-term credentials through AWS IAM Identity Center would replace long-term access keys entirely.
-The named profile pattern would remain — only the credential source changes.
+The named profile pattern would remain.
+Only the credential source changes, in this scenario.

 ### 3. No Secret Rotation